enslaughter/enslaughter/README.md

 # Hi there!
 I'm Eli Slaughter

-I'm a frontend web developer located in Waterloo, Ontario.
-I'm self taught and have been developing a number of projects to hone my skills.
-I work diligently to produce clean-looking websites that still have all the expected functionality for a smooth user experience.
-As well as keeping the project visually modern, I have been developing my software engineering skills to ensure that my code is robust, re-useable, and easily readable.
+I'm a frontend web developer located in Kingston, Ontario.
+I've completed many React-based frontend projects on my own time and am always looking to expand my skillset.
+I work meticulously to produce clean-looking websites that still have all the expected functionality for a smooth user experience.
+As well as keeping the project visually modern, I have been honing my software engineering skills to ensure that my code is robust, modular, and extensible.

+## My work experience

+At my last company, Wrk, I grew considerably as a developer over the 2+ years working there.
+While my specialization was still in frontend, I was frequently required to be flexible enough to work in areas of development I had limited experience in.
+Despite the challenge, I was very successful in completing my work and learned plenty of new skills along the way.
+Skills such as SQL database management and Luigi tasks, Python APIs/Views, and how to perform devops tasks in Kubernetes/GCP.
+I was also given projects with large amounts of responsibility placed on myself that were delivered successfully and greatly improved the experience for our userbase.

 ## My work

-My currently featured portfolio is centered around websites and web apps.
+My currently featured portfolio is centered around websites and web apps from when I was teaching myself web development.
 My featured respositories are some of my personal favorites in terms of combining user interface and user-friendly functionality.
 A more detailed look at my featured work can be found on my personal website.
 My framework of choice is React, and I have experience in using git version control, npm, cygwin, as well as more specialized tools like Postman for API testing.
-I have a bit of experience in backend development with heroku deployments, and learned how to deploy a website independently including handling the domain registration and DNS setup.
+I have a bit of web configuration experience, and learned how to deploy a website independently including handling the domain registration and DNS setup.

 ## What I'm working on

-Now that I've established a solid foundation for my HTML/CSS/JS skills, I've been branching out into more advanced concepts of web development.
-I've been teaching myself data structures and algorithms, as well as design principles and strategies to produce cleaner project code.
-I've been making the move from Javascript to Typescript, and have been learning how to write tests with Jest to further ensure that my code is stable and robust.
-I recently received a Raspberry Pi as a gift, and have been using it to learn how to use UNIX.
+Now that I've established a solid foundation for my frontend skills, I've been branching out into more advanced concepts of web development.
+I've been teaching myself design principles and strategies to produce cleaner project code.
+I've been practicing how to design components and archtecture for re-usability and readability, and have been learning how to write more comprehensive tests with Jest to further ensure that my code is stable and robust.

-Aside from my own learning, I have been working on some more projects to fully round-out my portfolio.
-My latest project is to port my [pomodoro app](https://ens-pomodoro-app.vercel.app/) to an electron app, so that I can use it with my Raspberry Pi's touch screen.

 ## Open for Opportunities